 - Letter of Good Standing and written recommendation from previous school of nursing.

-- Credit for transfer courses will be evaluated on an individual basis by the Assistant Dean for Nursing.
+- Credit for transfer courses will be evaluated on an individual basis by the Dean of Nursing.
 A maximum of nine semester hours of transfer credit in nursing courses is accepted.
 Nursing coursework presented for transfer credit must have been completed with a grade of “C” or above and completed within one year of entering the Generic Option.